With its strict one-design format the RC44 class is as level a playing field as you could wish to find in international yacht racing.

 The first ISAF-ratified RC44 World Championship took place at Puerto Caleros, Lanzarote in October 2010 and was won by the combined force of Anders Myralf and James Spithill on ‘17’.

-Current World Champions Slovenian team CEEREF’s title will be up for grabs at the RC44 Marstrand World Championships in August, the fourth event of the 2014 season.
+Current World Champions Russian team Bronenosec’s title will be up for grabs at the RC44 Cascais World Championships in October, the fourth event of the 2015 season.

 Points scored at the World Championship count as normal towards the final Tour rankings but the overall winner of the event also walks away with the prestigious title of RC44 World Champion.